microsoft/aed-go-learn-content/write-test-program/includes/3-project-core.md

 We're using the `t.Error()` function to say that the test failed if something doesn't happen the way it supposes to happen.

 Also, notice that the test has the logic to create an account object (that doesn't exist yet), but we're designing at this moment how we'd like to interact with our package. **You'll notice that we'll provide you with the code for the tests as we don't want to explain line by line, but your mental model should be that you start little by little and do as many iterations as you need.** In our case, we're going to do only one iteration, which is writing the test, make sure it fails, and write the code that satisfies that test.
-On a daily basis, you should start simple and add complexity as you progress.
+When coding on your own, you should start simple and add complexity as you progress.

 If you run the `go test -v` command, you should see a failing test in the output: